ModernTek/ModernTek.github.io/README.md

-# Shopping-Cart
+# Portfolio

-This is shopping cart implementation for Project Assignment 5, chapter "Introduction to DOM".
+This is portfolio Assignment 3, chapter "Responsive design".